landOfTigers/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to this test image:
+To demonstrate this step, here are two images of a road before and after distortion correction:

-![alt text][test_image]
+![alt text][undistorted]

+As we can see, the shape and postion of objects close to the edges change significantly with distortion correction.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+The demo of this step and all the ones following is based on this test image:
+![alt text][test_image]

 I used a combination of color and gradient thresholds implemented in the function `colorGradient()` in the 8th cell of the notebook to generate a binary image.
 I achieved the best result by performing a bitwise AND of the red color channel with the bitwise OR result of my other channels.
 This is the result for my test image: